class reunion ideas

 In addition to yoga and walks along the creek, we also got out and did one of Colorado’s most famous hikes – Hanging Lake.

-Mud Season Hiking Tip: During mud season make sure you check with the front desk or locals about what trails are open.
+Mud Season Hiking Tip: During mud season, make sure you check with the front desk or locals about which trails are open.
 Some take longer to open due to the mud and melting.

 6. Have a Few Planned Discussions